kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Enhancements](#future-enhancements).

-In other words, alpha standardizes driver-declared compatibility keys, a typed `Structured` configuration field on `DeviceConfiguration`, and correct lock enforcement / packing behavior — but intentionally stops short of lock-breaking preemption semantics.
+In other words, alpha standardizes driver-declared compatibility keys, a typed `Structured` configuration field on `DeviceConfiguration`, and correct lock enforcement on already-locked devices — but intentionally stops short of affinity-aware scoring (planned as a beta-scope contribution to `DynamicResources.computeScore`, see [Affinity-aware scoring (planned for Beta)](#affinity-aware-scoring-planned-for-beta)) and of lock-breaking preemption semantics.

 **Alpha limitations**

-Alpha provides correct lock enforcement and better packing, but it does not provide lock-breaking preemption.
+Alpha provides correct lock enforcement, but it does not provide lock-breaking preemption.
 A lower-priority Pod may continue holding a device lock even when the device still has nominal capacity and a higher-priority Pod needs the same device with a different